microbus-io/fabric/docs/blocks/layers.md

 An [OpenAPI document](../blocks/openapi.md) is automatically created for each of the microservice's endpoints.

-A __uniform code structure__ is a byproduct of using code generation for the creation of microservices.
-A familiar code structure helps engineers get oriented quickly even if they are not the original authors of the microservice.
+A [uniform code structure](../blocks/uniform-code.md) is a byproduct of using code generation.
+A familiar code structure helps engineers get oriented quickly also when they are not the original authors of the code.

 ## Connector Construct